HerveFrezza-Buet/cxsom/experiments/basic-som/README.md

 make cxsom-monitoring-report
 ```

-The `monitoring.md` can be viewed with formatting tools base on markdown.
+The `monitoring.md` can be viewed with formatting tools based on markdown.